 If you have any concerns about your baby’s or your own health, we always recommend you seek the advice of your GP.
 However we have often found GPs and midwives recommend cranial osteopathy.

-Osteopathy can be performed on people of all ages, including children, the elderly and even pregnant women.
-Osteopathy is usually performed to help joint and muscle conditions and is effective in all joints of the body.
+Cranial Osteopathy can be performed on people of all ages, including children, the elderly and even pregnant women.

 - Back and neck pain, both acute and chronic